Rob was homeless... then one meeting changed everything

 “You feel totally alone and invisible to the public who just don’t look at you.
 It means you have nothing to cling onto and life becomes very hard,” he explains.

-Ismalia told Rob about Porchlight and helped him get a room in one of our hostels.
+Ismaila told Rob about Porchlight and helped him get a room in one of our hostels.
 “Being able to shower every day and knowing there are Porchlight workers nearby who are looking out for you makes a big difference,” Rob says.

 Rob recently moved out of our hostel and into a Porchlight flat – a step closer to living independently.
 He also volunteers for the Salvation Army and is studying towards a qualification.

-He credits Ismalia and Porchlight with giving him a second chance: “If it wasn’t for Porchlight there would be so many more people sleeping rough.
+He credits Ismaila and Porchlight with giving him a second chance: “If it wasn’t for Porchlight there would be so many more people sleeping rough.
 They’re doing everything they can to make a difference.”

 Our street team, which brings people in from the cold, relies on public funding to continue its work.
 By donating just £8 a month, you could help keep this vital service from downsizing due to the threat of funding cuts.